Rubricaire: Baths and balneum of Rubricaire

 The principal building, also rectangular, included at its northwest edge a section of 4.50 m, attributed, beginning in the northeast, to a ground-level service room, an elevated vestibule over a hypocaust furnace, then to a sauna, also over a hypocaust, in an apse that emerges from the southwest side.
 One reached the vestibule through a door to the northwest.

 The water came from a place 200 meters from Rubricaire, known today as le Châtelier, where the source wells up in ten places and, captured there rather than allowed to follow the natural slope of the terrain, was able to feed the camp as well as its baths.

 Merovingian and Carolingian era

 Garrison of Rubricaire

-Rubricaire was designed as fortified camp with a garrison to protect the road and the local settlement.
+Rubricaire was designed as a fortified camp with a garrison to protect the road and the local settlement.
 It disappeared along with the Diablintes capital of Jublains towards the end of the third century.
 A hundred years later, before the end of the 6th century, it was replaced by the villa Rupiacus, Rochard, a vast domain which stretched from ancient Rubricaire to the limits of the territory of Évron (or Aurion), and was assigned along with Jublains to the Roman Catholic Diocese of Le Mans.